Alok0110/SurveyForms/README.md

-# SurveyForms
+# AutoSurveyForms

-Create Survey Forms and Template's
+*Simple Auto Survey Forms Generator*

+## Installation

+You can download the latest version of [AutoSurveyForms.js on GitHub](https://github.com/Alok0110/AutoSurveyForms)

+## Documentation

+You can find documentation at [AutoSurveyForms.js on GitHub](https://github.com/Alok0110/AutoSurveyForms).